facts about Napoleon

 3. Where do you know the name?

 Whether or not you studied French revolutionary history, the name “Napoleon” probably rings familiar.
-It’s the name of a lead character in George Orwell’s “Animal Farm,” for example – but if you’re a fan of pop music, you’ll probably recognize ABBA singing “My my – at Waterloo, Napoleon did surrender!”
+It’s the name of a lead character in George Orwell’s “Animal Farm,” for example – but if you’re a fan of pop music, you’ll probably recognise ABBA singing “My my – at Waterloo, Napoleon did surrender!”
 The song refers to a critical battle for the leader (used as a metaphor for falling in love).

 Napoleon Bonaparte during his Italian campaign